dinomakas/dino-makas-devops-mentorship/week-1/Readme.md

-This is readme file from week-1
+This is Readme file from week-1
 Learning git was really cool.

+I've made it to push it and create directory.
+Hope I will edit this Readme soon.